metageni/SUPER-FOCUS/README.md

 # SUPER-FOCUS
-SUPER-FOCUS 0.30: A tool for agile functional analysis of shotgun metagenomic data (c) Silva, G. G. Z., Green K., B. E. Dutilh, and R. A. Edwards.
+SUPER-FOCUS: A tool for agile functional analysis of shotgun metagenomic data (c) Silva, G. G. Z., Green K., B. E. Dutilh, and R. A. Edwards.

 If you use SUPER-FOCUS in your research, please cite: